isabella232/get-bionode/markdown/01-introduction.md

 ![venn](/static/img/venn.png)

 ## Node.js?
 Really??
-JavaScript is currently the only real "write once, run anywhere" language, and most cases it's fast enough.
-Nowadays you can even play very [demanding 3D apps](https://blog.mozilla.org/blog/2014/03/12/mozilla-and-epic-preview-unreal-engine-4-running-in-firefox/) compiled to JavaScript in you're browser.
-If you want, you can run [C code in Node.js for speed](http://www.benfarrell.com/2013/01/03/c-and-node-js-an-unholy-combination-but-oh-so-right/).
+JavaScript is currently the only real "write once, run anywhere" language, and for most cases it's fast enough.
+Nowadays you can even run very [demanding 3D apps](https://blog.mozilla.org/blog/2014/03/12/mozilla-and-epic-preview-unreal-engine-4-running-in-firefox/) compiled to JavaScript in you're browser.
+If you want, you can also run [C code in Node.js for speed](http://www.benfarrell.com/2013/01/03/c-and-node-js-an-unholy-combination-but-oh-so-right/).
 The asynchronous and evented nature of Node.js also makes if very interesting for big data pipelines.

-Plus it's the fastest growing community!
+Plus it's the fastest growing open source community!

 ![modules](/static/img/modules.png)